-- (a) At the Commission's discretion the first prehearing conference shall be directed to the preliminary conference docket of a Benefit Review Officer of the Commission.
-Pursuant to 85A O.S. § 70, the Benefit Review Officer shall: - (1) assist unrepresented claimants to enable those persons to protect their rights in the workers' compensation system; - (2) narrow and define the disputed issues; - (3) facilitate informal dispute resolution and provide an opportunity for a binding settlement of some or all of the issues; - (4) prepare at the conclusion of the preliminary conference stipulations of all contested and uncontested issues which shall be signed by representatives of the parties and the Benefit Review Officer; and - (5) draft a written summary report of the conference within five (5) days after the preliminary conference is closed to be filed in the case. - (b) All unresolved contested issues shall be set by the Commission on the assigned Administrative Law Judge's docket upon the filing of a CC-Form-9 or CC-Form-13. - (b)(c) Division counselorsBenefit Review Officers are authorized to advise unrepresented claimants and to approve Joint Petition Settlements which may result from a preliminary conference; provided, the same counselorBenefit Review Officer who conferred with the claimant may not also approve the Joint Petition Settlement. - (c)(d) A Mediation Conference as provided in this Section may be conducted by agreement of the parties to a workers' compensation dispute or pursuant to a referral order by the assigned Administrative Law Judge following the filing of a request for hearing and assent of the parties to mediate as provided in 85A O.S. § 110.
-All workers' compensation issues may be mediated except for disputes related to medical care under a certified workplace medical plan or claims against the Multiple Injury Trust Fund. - (d)(e) A Mediation Conference set and conducted as provided in this Section shall be voluntary, informal, nonbinding and strictly confidential.
+- (a) Pursuant to 85A O.S. § 70, the Counselor Division is directed to: - (1) assist unrepresented claimants to enable those persons to protect their rights in the workers' compensation system; and - (2) facilitate informal dispute resolution and settlement of workers' compensation claims and issues through preliminary conferences, called Mediation Conferences. - (b) Division counselors are authorized to advise unrepresented claimants and to approve Joint Petition Settlements which may result from a preliminary conference; provided, the same counselor who conferred with the claimant may not also approve the Joint Petition Settlement. - (c) A Mediation Conference as provided in this Section may be conducted by agreement of the parties to a workers' compensation dispute or pursuant to a referral order by the assigned Administrative Law Judge following the filing of a request for hearing and assent of the parties to mediate as provided in 85A O.S. § 110.
+All workers' compensation issues may be mediated except for disputes related to medical care under a certified workplace medical plan or claims against the Multiple Injury Trust Fund. - (d) A Mediation Conference set and conducted as provided in this Section shall be voluntary, informal, nonbinding and strictly confidential.
 The mediator is authorized to compel attendance at the conference, but is not authorized to compel settlement.
 Attendance by the parties, and/or a representative of each party having full authority to settle all issues, is required.
-Failure to attend a Mediation Conference pursuant to this Section without good cause is subject to sanctions for contempt as provided in 85A O.S. § 73(B). - (e)(f) The Mediation Conference may be held in the county where the accident occurred, if the accident occurred in Oklahoma, unless otherwise agreed to by the parties, or as otherwise directed by the Commission.
-Mediation Conferences involving a nonresident claimant or an accident occurring outside Oklahoma shall be held at the main offices of the Commission in Oklahoma City, Oklahoma, unless otherwise agreed to by the parties, or as otherwise directed by the Commission. - (f)(g) A Mediation Conference may be concluded by any party at any time, by the mediator if in the mediator's discretion it is necessary or an impasse exists, or upon an agreement or settlement being reached by the parties.
+Failure to attend a Mediation Conference pursuant to this Section without good cause is subject to sanctions for contempt as provided in 85A O.S. § 73(B). - (e) The Mediation Conference may be held in the county where the accident occurred, if the accident occurred in Oklahoma, unless otherwise agreed to by the parties, or as otherwise directed by the Commission.
+Mediation Conferences involving a nonresident claimant or an accident occurring outside Oklahoma shall be held at the main offices of the Commission in Oklahoma City, Oklahoma, unless otherwise agreed to by the parties, or as otherwise directed by the Commission. - (f) A Mediation Conference may be concluded by any party at any time, by the mediator if in the mediator's discretion it is necessary or an impasse exists, or upon an agreement or settlement being reached by the parties.
 Whether or not an agreement or settlement is reached, upon conclusion of the conference, the mediator shall complete the Commission prescribed Report of Mediation Conference form and send a copy to each party.
-The original Report of Mediation shall be filed in the Commission case file, and if there is none, then shall be retained by the Counselor Division. - (g)(h) Except as otherwise provided in Subsections (c)(d) through (f)(g) of this Section, a Mediation Conference conducted by the Counselor Divisiona Commission Benefit Review Officer shall be conducted according to the policies and procedures applicable to mediation conferences of workers' compensation matters by private mediators as provided in 810:10-3-4, 810:10-3-7 through 810:10-3-11.
+The original Report of Mediation shall be filed in the Commission case file, and if there is none, then shall be retained by the Counselor Division. - (g) Except as otherwise provided in Subsections (c) through (f) of this Section, a Mediation Conference conducted by the Counselor Division shall be conducted according to the policies and procedures applicable to mediation conferences of workers' compensation matters by private mediators as provided in 810:10-3-4, 810:10-3-7 through 810:10-3-11.